article background

 What are the pros and cons of the VDO?

-If you’re looking for more than just the ‘default’ price on energy, you may find more value in market offers, most of which include competitive rates, incentives and rewards.
-While households on the Victorian Default Offer are somewhat protected in terms of being on a plan with a capped price, there are a few pros and cons to think about when it comes to the VDO.
+While households on the Victorian Default Offer are somewhat protected in terms of being on a plan with a capped price, there are other things to consider:

 Pros

-• Fairer electricity prices for customers on standing offers prior to July 2019.
+• Fairer electricity prices for customers on standing offers, which change every year.

-• Energy retailers can’t charge more than the default price set by the Victorian Government.
+• Electricity retailers can’t charge more than the default price set by the Victorian government.

 • Most residential and small business customers have access to the VDO.